Organization Memberships

 - every active member

-How invites behave
+How invitations behave

-Invites are sent by email and expire after 7 days.
+Invitations are sent by email and expire after 7 days.

 - it stops holding a seat once it expires